Thanks for coming here to get to know me. This 1:06 video will tell you a bit about me.

 I am a Juilliard-trained professional orchestral musician, and an Industrial Organizational Psychology Practitioner.
 One of the main ways I combine these two backgrounds is in helping people to combat nervousness about public speaking and communication in the workplace.

-I am a Juilliard-trained professional orchestral musician.
-A few years ago, after performing inconsistently during high-stakes auditions, I went back to school to study psychology, physiology, and counselling.
-I discovered all sorts of nifty things about how not to be nervous.
-This helped me to succeed at my dream audition, and I landed a spot in the orchestra of the Canadian Opera Company.
+Ten years ago, after performing inconsistently during high-stakes auditions, I went back to school to study sport psychology, physiology, and counselling.
+I discovered all sorts of practical things about the science of how not to be nervous.
+I created a program specifically to help people to prepare for their high-stakes career moments and nail them, and I used my own program to help me to succeed at my dream audition, happily landing a spot in the orchestra of the Canadian Opera Company in 2017.

-I work with people in science, law, technology, finance, and of course, the performing arts.
+My material brings the preparation tools and performance mindset of elite athletes and performers to professionals in all disciplines.
+I with with people in science, law, technology, finance, and of course, the performing arts.

 Click here if you’d like to learn about my coaching and workshop material.

 Harvard University, Extension School.
 Master’s degree in Industrial Organizational Psychology (2023)

 Harvard University, Extension School Certificate in Organizational Behavior (2021)

 The Juilliard School Advanced Certificate and Professional Studies

 McGill University Licentiate Music Diploma, High Distinction in Bassoon

 Click here to learn more about how to bring me to your organization.